 This bold persona is also seen in the band’s live performances.
 Bono interacts with the crowd constantly and sometimes invites a member of the audience on stage.
 In the 1985 Live Aid performance he reached down into the crowd and took a girl onto the stage to dance with him during a performance of ‘Bad.’

 Bono’s deep rooted Christianity has never been hidden.
 It permeates his character in so many aspects and from his early days as a developing musician his fellow performers have recognised his faith.
-Unfortunately some more legalistic observers have focussed on Bono’s unabashed use of expletives to the exclusion of his obviously compassionate, Christ-like heart.
+Unfortunately some observers have focussed on Bono’s unabashed use of expletives to the exclusion of his obviously compassionate, Christ-like heart.
 Ironically this is the very point Jesus questioned the Pharisees on.
-In the New Testament Christ told his followers that “Man looks on the outside, but God looks on the inside.”
+In the New Testament, Christ told his followers that “Man looks on the outside, but God looks on the inside.”
 Bono is not the kind of guy who would ever fit neatly into a suit-wearing jargon-filled holy-veneered form of Christianity.
-He is a man of the heart, having more in common with Jesus than with megachurch pastors.
+He is a man of the heart, having more in common with St Peter than with a megachurch pastor.

 Bono’s lyrics are full of references to Jesus Christ and Christianity, and it is clear that his faith has always been paramount in his life and career.
 Here are some examples;

 One man come in the name of love

 What more in the name of love

 In the name of love